 Q: What is a good suction power for a car vacuum cleaner in 2025?

 A: For general cleaning, aim for at least 8,000 Pa.
 If you regularly deal with heavy debris or stubborn pet hair, look for a model with 12,000 Pa or more.
-The technology is always improving, so these numbers represent a solid baseline for a good car vacuum cleaner price comparison 2025.
+The technology is always improving, so these numbers represent a solid baseline for a good car vacuum cleaner.

 Q: Are cordless car vacuums powerful enough?